denoiseR: A Package for Low Rank Matrix Estimation: Introduction

-and $\mu$ is a matrix of unknown rank $k$.
-The statistical aim is to recover the signal from the noisy data.
-The popularity of model \eqref{mod:gauss} can be explained because both the modelisation "signal+noise" and the low rank assumption seem very plausible to describe a large variety of phenomena.
-Recently, it emerged in the machine learning community as a powerful way to address the system of recommandation problems such as the famous Netflix challenge \citep{Netflix}.
-A classical solution to recover the signal $\mu$ consists in solving
+The statistical aim is to recover the signal $\mu$ from the noisy data.
+The low-rank assumption underlying model \eqref{mod:lr} has become very popular in recent years, and arises naturally in several different settings \citep{Udell17}.
+It gained traction in the machine learning community as a powerful way to address the problem of recommender systems, as exemplified by the famous Netflix challenge \citep{Netflix}.

+The classical approach to this problem is to estimate the signal $\mu$ as the best rank-$k$ approximation to $X$, for some adaptively chosen $k$: